harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 `_layouts` folder has all page templates, which may include page components, such as Navigation menu, footer, social media icons from files in `_includes` folder:

-- `default.html` is the base template that all other templates uses
+- `default.html` is the base template that all other templates use
 - `home.html` is the template for the Homepage
 - `page.html` is the template for different pages
 - `post.html` is the template for blog posts